-50.35 Conduct sales and operations planning deep-dive discovery workshop
+50.35.001 Conduct sales and operations planning deep-dive discovery workshop

-The "Conduct sales and operations planning" deep dive discovery workshop is designed to help your organization effectively conduct sales and operations planning using Dynamics 365.
+The Conduct sales and operations planning deep dive discovery workshop is designed to help your organization effectively conduct sales and operations planning using Dynamics 365.
 This session will delve into your current systems, processes, and pain points, and identify any gaps in the out-of-the-box functionality.
 The workshop will focus on understanding the overall strategy for sales and operations planning, key reporting requirements, budget definitions, and other critical policies.

 Assumptions